MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 > [!NOTE]
 > This feature has moved out of the experimental phase and is a mainstream feature in PowerShell 7
 > and higher.

+## PSSubsystemPluginModel

+This feature enables the subsystem plugin model in PowerShell.
+The feature makes it possible to separate components of `System.Management.Automation.dll` into individual subsystems that reside in their own assembly.
+This separation reduces the disk footprint of the core PowerShell engine and allows these components to become optional features for a minimal PowerShell installation.

+Currently, only the **CommandPredictor** subsystem is supported.
+This subsystem is used along with the PSReadLine module to provide custom prediction plugins.
+In future, **Job**, **CommandCompleter**, **Remoting** and other components could be separated into subsystem assemblies outside of `System.Management.Automation.dll`.

+The experimental feature includes a new cmdlet, `Get-PSSubsystem`.
+This cmdlet is only available when the feature is enabled.
+This cmdlet returns information about the subsystems that are available on the system.